Bhangra – The Dance of Punjab

-Dance has been an important part of ceremony, rituals, celebrations and entertainment since the dawn of the earliest human civilizations.
-Many contemporary dance forms can be traced back to traditional, ceremonial, and ethnic dances of the ancient period.
+Dance has been an important part of ceremonies, rituals, celebrations and entertainment since the beginning of the earliest human civilizations.
+Contemporary forms can be traced back to traditional, ceremonial, and ethnic dances of ancient periods.

-Dance was a tool of social interaction that promoted cooperation essential for survival in ancient times.
-They were performed to celebrate festivals, on important or seasonal occasions such as the harvest, or births and weddings.
-Such dances are found all over the world.
+Dance was a tool of social interaction that promoted a form of cooperation that was essential for survival.
+They were performed to celebrate important festivals or seasonal occasions such as the harvest, births or weddings.
+This type of dance can be found all over the world.

-Dances may be part of religious rituals, for example the rain dance performed in times of drought.
+Dances may be part of religious rituals, such as the rain dance that was performed in times of drought.
 Shamans dancing for rain is mentioned in ancient Chinese texts.
-Dance is an important aspect of some religious rites in ancient Egypt.
+Along with this, dance is an important aspect of some religious rites in ancient Egypt.
 Similarly, dance is integral to many ceremonies and rites among African peoples.
-Ritual dances are also performed in temples and during religious festivals.
+Many times, these ritual dances are performed in temples, during religious festivals.